adavarski/PostGUI-k8s-demo/README.md

 $ kubectl delete -f .
 ```

-Note: This demo repo is just a PoC for local use only, and will not use k8s StatefulSets/k8s Operators for k8s workloads (Postgre DB, etc.).
+Note: This demo repo is just a Proof of Concept (POC) for local use only, and will not utilize k8s StatefulSets/k8s Operators for k8s workloads (Postgre DB, etc.).
 For production we have to use k8s StatefulSets/k8s Operators (for Postgre DB, etc.).

 ### 2. Provide a Helm Chart/Templates that deploys the App above inside K8S cluster so it is in a fully working state with its required dependencies.